RequirementEngineering/ch-re-JD154075/SRS.md

  C-8	   | The timesheet report shall be in a template showing school logo and administration when exported to a report.|
  C-9	   | The software program shall send a weekly reoprt via E-mail to the laboratory director.|
  C-10	   | The software program should always be running.|
+ C-11	   | No budget for the software program.|

 ##   2.5 Assumptions and Dependencies
  Assumption	   | Description|